Irish poetry: The 18th century

 The best-known members of this network of poets included Seán Ó Tuama (c.
-1706-1775), Aindrias Mac Craith (died c.
+1706–1775), Aindrias Mac Craith (died c.
 1795), Liam Ruadh Mac Coitir and Seamus McMurphy (Seán na Ráithíneach).
 Their poetry illuminates daily life and personalities of the period – landlord and tenant, the priest and the teacher, the poet and the craftsman, the marketplace, marriage and burial, music and folklore.

 The craft of poetry was also cultivated in south Ulster, where poets would similarly come together to compete for primacy.
 They included a handful of women, including Máire (or Mailligh) Nic a Liondain and Peig Ní Chuarta.

 Among the most prominent names in Munster is Eoghan Rua Ó Súilleabháin, schoolmaster, sailor, soldier, and a rake by reputation.
 His verse was highly finished and intensely musical, and he was best known for his vision poems.
-This genre, and the Munster tradition of the cúirteanna filíochta – “courts of poetry”, were parodied by Brian Merriman in his lengthy comic poem Cúirt An Mheán Oíche.
+This genre, and the Munster tradition of the cúirteanna filíochta – "courts of poetry", were parodied by Brian Merriman in his lengthy comic poem Cúirt An Mheán Oíche.
 In the poem, the women of Ireland sue the men for refusing to marry and father children, before the judgement seat of Aoibheall, a member of the Tuatha De Danaan who, since Saint Patrick, has been demoted from goddess to being the local fairy queen.

 Alongside the work of the literate poets there flourished a traditional oral literature.
 One of its products was the caoineadh or traditional lament, a genre dominated by women and typically characterised by improvisation and passion.
 Countless numbers were composed; one of the few to have survived is Caoineadh Airt Uí Laoghaire.
 This was mostly composed by a noblewoman from the Roman Catholic O'Connell family of Derrynane House, who continued to rule over their tenants in County Kerry like the Chiefs of an Irish clan.
-The poetess was Eibhlín Dubh Ní Chonaill (an aunt of Daniel O'Connell), after her husband, Art O'Leary, was outlawed for refusing to sell his pedigreed stallion to a local Anglo-Irish judge, hunted down, and shot dead by a posse of redcoats acting under the judge's personal command.
+The poet was Eibhlín Dubh Ní Chonaill (an aunt of Daniel O'Connell), after her husband, Art O'Leary, was outlawed for refusing to sell his pedigreed stallion to a local Anglo-Irish judge, hunted down, and shot dead by a posse of redcoats acting under the judge's personal command.
 It is considered to be an outstanding example of the type.